Commencement dates of pensions

 February 1965 to December 1965 | not yet known | 67 years |

-It could be better for you to ask for your German state pension to start at a later date.
+It could be advisable to ask for your German state pension to start at a later date.
 This will depend on your personal situation.
 For more information, please contact the Bureau for German Affairs (BDZ).

 Born between | AOW pension age | Regelaltersrente |